-Deferred Diposition
+Deferred Disposition

 Deferred Disposition can be a 30, 90, or 180-day probationary period.
 The Judge will pick the probation period and give you stipulations, for your court order.
-Defendant will pay court cost and a special fine amount (special fine amount is at the Judge Discretion).
+Defendant will pay court cost and a special fine amount (special fine amount is at the Judge's Discretion).

 To be eligible, you Must: